What's New?

 box at the end of the download.

-- Added <NOWARN> option which suppresses the "I'm going toclose xxx"
+- Added <NOWARN> option which suppresses the "I'm going to close xxx"

-warning for the WindowTitle keyword - e.g. "WindowTitle=Your
+WindowTitle keyword - e.g. "WindowTitle=Your

 Application<NOWARN>" will close 'Your Application' without popping up